 Did you know that you can save yourself a lot of money each month by simply swapping branded goods for generic ones?
-Most of the time, you won’t even notice a massive difference in the taste, effect, or quality, but we can assure you that your savings will feel the difference.
+Most of the time, you won’t even notice a massive difference in taste, effects, or quality, but we can assure you that your savings will.

 Medication

-Most medications, including prescription and over-the-counter, have the same list of active ingredients and regulations when being created.
-Furthermore, the FDA has strict requirements that all pharmaceutical companies have to follow, and this applies to those manufacturing generic as well as branded medicines.
+Most medications, including prescription and over-the-counter, have the same active ingredients and regulatory requirements when created.
+Furthermore, the FDA has strict requirements that all pharmaceutical companies must follow, and these apply to manufacturers of both generic and branded medicines.

 Next time you need to get some medication for yourself or your family, consider opting for the generic brands if you’d like to save some extra money.